Rubén Blades: 1990s–2000s

 Blades's 1999 album Tiempos, which he recorded with musicians from the Costa Rican groups Editus and Sexteto de Jazz Latino, represented a break from his salsa past and a further rejection of commercial trends in Latin music.
 Ironically, the album won a Grammy Award for Best Latin Pop Album.
 Blades was inducted into the International Latin Music Hall of Fame in 2001.
 Even more eclectic was the 2002 album Mundo with the 11-member Editus Ensemble and bagpiper Eric Rigler, which incorporated instruments from around the world.
 Mundo won the Grammy Award for Best World Music Album, and was also nominated for a Latin Grammy Award for Album of the Year.
 The same year, Blades guested on world music artist Derek Trucks' album, Joyful Noise.
 In 2003 he followed Mundo with a web site free-download project.
 Blades was presented with the Founders Award at the 2005 ASCAP Latin Awards.
 In 2004, he put his artistic career on hold when he began serving a five-year appointment as Panama's minister of tourism.
 Beginning in June 2007, however, Blades turned some of his attention back to his artistic career, presenting an online TV show titled Show de Ruben Blades (SDRB) on his website.

 In November 2005 he received an honorary degree from the Berklee College of Music.

-In May 2007, Blades was sued by his former bandmate, Willie Colón for breach of contract.
-This led to a series of suits and countersuits that lasted over five years.
-A book titled Decisiones detailing the inside story of this legal battle was written by Blades' former agent, Robert J. Morgalo and published in 2016 in English and Spanish.
+In May 2007, Blades was sued by his former bandmate Willie Colón for breach of contract.
+This led to a series of suits and countersuits that lasted over five years, resulting in decisions in Blades' favor.
 In the middle of 2008 he took a leave of absence for a mini-tour in Europe, backed by the Costa Rican band Son de Tikizia.
-When his government service was completed in June 2009, he reunited the members of Seis del Solar for the 25th anniversary of Buscando América in an ambitious tour of the Americas.
+When his government service was completed in June 2009, he reunited the members of Seis del Solar for the 25th anniversary of Buscando América in a tour of the Americas.